 Hark back to Christmasses past by dressing your space with traditional Yuletide moments.

-Stick to regal shades of reds and gold with decorations - both on the tree and off.
+Stick to regal shades of reds and gold with decorations – both on the tree and off, including in your Christmas wall decor ideas.
 Make sure to layer up with fresh foliage, including trailing ivy, fir and ruby red berries to have the evocative fragrance of Christmas wafting through the living room.

 Keep accessories to a minimum to really achieve that traditional feel.

 Even if you only have a small area available, you can still make this a special spot to draw people over.
-A simple console table against the wall and decorate with vintage vessels filled with fresh flowers, nuts and candies, and tapered candles on classic candlesticks.
+A simple console table against the wall and decorate with vintage vessels filled with fresh flowers, nuts, and candies, and tapered candles on classic candlesticks.
 Mix and match sizes and shapes for an authentically eclectic vibe.
+If you're lacking in wall space, this could even be combined with your Christmas window decor ideas.

 Attaching a garland overhead will cement this area as a new zone in your living room.

-Reds, whites and blues from the fabrics in the room turn from folksy to festive with the addition of seasonal accessories.
+Reds, whites and blues from the fabrics in the room turn from folksy to festive with the addition of seasonal accessories which hark back to Christmas traditions.

 Naive-style patterned stockings, along with natural rose hip and fir garlands, enhance this festive scheme.

-If you have a double height living room, then make the most of it over the festive period.
+If you have a double-height living room, then make the most of it over the festive period.
+As well as thinking about when you should put your Christmas tree up, think about how tall you can make it too.

-Buy the tallest Christmas tree that can fit (and decorate safely with from a stepladder or mezzanine), and cover with baubles.
-Make sure to choose oversized decorations, as small or regular sized ones will simply get lost in the scale.
+Buy the tallest Christmas tree that can fit (and decorate safely with from a stepladder or mezzanine), and cover it with baubles.
+Make sure to choose oversized decorations, as small or regular-sized ones will simply get lost in the scale.

-With such a large tree, you'll need a fairly bug stand, which may not be the most attractive thing.
-A classic wicker Christmas tree skirt will cover up this practical element, while balancing out this area more neatly.
+With such a large tree, you'll need a fairly big stand, which may not be the most attractive thing.
+Classic wicker Christmas tree skirt ideas will cover up this practical element while balancing out this area more neatly.

 Go for gold this Christmas – and when we say go for it, we mean it.